-EXFO Inc. (EXFO) warrants this equipment against defects in material and workmanship for a period of one year from the date of original shipment.
+EXFO Inc. (EXFO) warrants this equipment against defects in material and workmanship for a period of one year for FTB/FTBx-88000 Series and two years for IQS-88000 Series from the date of original shipment.
 EXFO also warrants that this equipment will meet applicable specifications under normal use.